Polarishq/fluentd/README.md

     value: "SlA0KjdYcTJFVURGTkJaVGNUbURNT0pOSWJ2MzU4R1A6aHptUWFLT0TreWVTVjZyV3ZkdXdzWlhkVzBEdzgycDMxLVZDOTNkZG5ncDN2T1ZNaTY2bmN3NXdzak1LcGpWSa=="
     ```

-3. Save and close the file.
+3.Save and close the file.

-4. From the command line,change directories into the `splunknova/fluentd` repo.
+4.From the command line,change directories into the `splunknova/fluentd` repo.
 Create a daemonset by running:

      ```bash
      kubectl create -f fluentd-daemonset-splunknova.yaml
      ```

-5. Start monitoring your Kubernetes cluster.
+5.Start monitoring your Kubernetes cluster.

 ### Create a docker image